 The information security management standard ISO 27001 was first published in 2005.
 It was revised in 2013 and has been updated again in 2022, and significant changes to Annex A are included.
 If your company is certified to ISO 27001, you will see these updates reflected in the security controls contained in Annex A.

 ISO 27001 is an information security management system standard that defines international best practices for developing and maintaining ISMS – information security management system.
 It helps companies protect the availability and integrity of their information.

 What’s Changing in ISO 27001?

-The current structure of ISO 27001 has undergone a complete overhaul.
-The updated version of ISO 27001 is generally longer than the old version, and the controls have been restructured and revised.
-First, the modified ISO 27002 does not identify with the commonly used phrase ‘code of practice’.
+The structure of ISO 27001 – Annex A has undergone a complete overhaul.
+The updated version of ISO 27001 has been restructured and revised.
+First, the modified ISO 27001 does not identify with the commonly used phrase ‘code of practice’.
 This helps outline its purpose through the set of information security controls.

 Secondly, the number of controls has decreased from 114 to 93 in the new version of ISO 27001.
 These security controls are now divided into four chapters instead of the previous 14.
 The new domains of ISO 27002:2022 are:

 In the newly revised ISO 27001, 35 controls remained unchanged, 23 controls have been renamed, and 57 controls have been merged to form 24 controls.
 Only one control was divided into two: Control 18.2.3 – Technical Compliance Review has been split into 8.8 – Management of technical vulnerabilities and 5.3.6 – Conformity with policies and standards of information security.
 Eleven new controls have been added to the latest version: